Step 4: Full View

 Should Engineer A treat his pledge to produce a separate and independent defense-side report as sufficient to cure the ethical conflict arising from his prior plaintiff-side confidential engagement, or must he recognize that mental segregation of prior confidential knowledge is impossible and that the pledge cannot override the structural bar?

-Recognize Pledge as Insufficient and Decline Board's choice Acknowledge that the pledge to produce an independent report cannot cure the structural conflict created by prior confidential plaintiff-side access, because the mind cannot un-know what it learned in confidence, and decline the defense engagement on that basis regardless of stated intent to be objective.
+O1 Acknowledge that the pledge to produce an independent report cannot cure the structural conflict created by prior confidential plaintiff-side access, because the mind cannot un-know what it learned in confidence, and decline the defense engagement on that basis regardless of stated intent to be objective.
+Board's choice

 The Independent Report Pledge Non-Cure of Same-Matter Switching Sides Obligation establishes that a pledge of independence does not cure the structural conflict because Engineer A cannot credibly segregate prior knowledge from current analysis, and the defense's expectation of a favorable report is itself evidence that the pledge is illusory.
 The Former Client Confidentiality Perpetuation Obligation requires Engineer A to protect plaintiff confidential information indefinitely post-termination and bars him from deploying it in an adverse engagement.
 The Confidential Information Constructive Retention principle holds that Engineer A cannot 'blot all' prior knowledge from his mind and start from square one.
 Against these, Engineer A might argue that his demonstrated objectivity, refusing to produce a false plaintiff report, proves he is capable of genuine independence, and that a technically rigorous report produced without reference to plaintiff strategy would serve the trier of fact's interest in accurate information.